-- Younger dogs need vaccines more – Puppy vaccines are especially important since the immune system of young ones are still developing.
+- Younger dogs need vaccines more – Puppy vaccines are essential since the immune system of young ones are still developing.
 However, they are less likely to contract diseases as they grow older.

 - Make sure the dog is completely healthy – At the time of vaccination, you must ensure your dog’s total health, including his/her appearance, appetite, and body temperature.
 A veterinarian carefully examines the animal beforehand, anyway.

-- Vaccinate before mating – If you are planning to mate your dog with another, vaccinate it at least three months before this.
+- Vaccinate before mating – If you plan to mate your dog with another, vaccinate it at least three months before this.
 Once pregnancy has occurred, you can’t give your pet the shots.
 Also, the dog will most likely give birth to puppies when it is vaccinated.

 - Consider side-effects – Prepare certain medications like suprastin if your dog is prone to allergic reactions, and have him/her take it before vaccination.
-Also, if possible, do not leave far from the clinic within half an hour after vaccination in case something goes wrong with your dog.
+Also, if possible, do not leave the clinic far from within half an hour after vaccination if something goes wrong with your dog.

-- Be updated on new recommendations – There might be new recommendations that will be made by the veterinary community as newer knowledge is introduced.
+- Be updated on new recommendations – There might be new recommendations that the veterinary community will make as newer knowledge is introduced.
 Discuss with your veterinarian dog issues, including vaccinations, so that you can stay updated with present protocols.